What are Wormholes, and how do they solve the problem of space-time commuting

 A wormhole is a term used to describe a physics concept that describes a shortcut between two points in spacetime.
 It is an intriguing idea posed by Albert Einstein’s equations and expanded by scientists such as Schwartzchild and contemporary physicists.
 Wormholes pose some interesting questions about movement through spacetime and whether we could utilize these “shortcuts” for practical purposes.

 A wormhole is a tunnel-like connection in spacetime.
 The wormhole has a “mouth” or opening that continues to another “mouth” at a distant point within the spacetime continuum, making it a shortcut between locations in normal space.
-The concept of the wormhole originates from equations in Einstein’s theory of relativity.
+The wormhole concept originates from equations in Einstein’s theory of relativity.

 Are Wormholes Real?